Pol 11 – Introduction to Political Science

 Your final grade will be calculated from the following breakdown:

-For each class meeting students will be expected to have read or watched all assigned material (sections of the textbook, primary source readings, etc.) be fully prepared for discussion.
-Such class discussion makes up an important part of students’ class participation grade.
+For reach class meeting students will be expected to have read all assigned material (primary source readings etc.) and be fully prepared for discussion.
+Such class discussions make up an important part of students’ class participation grade.
+Reading primary sources and discussing them in class is the core of this course.
+Students that do not do the reading or participate in class discussions are setting themselves up for failure.

-In addition, students are expected to have completed – before class – any short writing assignments or homework assigned for the class meeting.
+In addition, students are expected to have completed – before class – all writing assignments or homework assigned for the class meeting.
 Such assignments are due at the very beginning of class.

 Attendance is required for every class meeting.
 Attendance will be taken during each class meeting to ensure this.
 If a student needs to miss class, the instructor must be notified in advance (in case of emergencies, before the following class meeting).
 To encourage attendance, students who miss no more than three (or fewer) classes will receive an additional five points on their final grade.

-Occasionally (and at the instructor’s discretion) other assignments for extra credit will be made available.
-This will usually consist of attendance at, and brief reports on, lectures and other cultural events relating to American history.
+Occasionally (and at the instructor’s discretion) assignments for extra credit will be made available.
+This will usually consist of attendance at, and brief reports on, lectures and other cultural events relating to politics in New York.

 In order to ensure that this class is a successful space for learning and critical dialogue, the following polices are in affect.

 - Plagiarism and academic dishonesty will not be tolerated.
 Any assignment (even in part) found to be plagiarized will be marked as a failure (zero points).
 A second instance of plagiarism will result in automatic failure of the course.
-If students have ANY questions about what constitutes plagiarism, please come see (or e-mail) the instructor.
-Additional information about plagiarism can be found on the course website.
+If students have ANY questions about what constitutes plagiarism, please come see (or e-mail) the instructor and/or consult the course website.

 - All work must be turned in to the instructor via hardcopy by the beginning of the class period on the date in which it is due (see schedule, below).
-Assignments will NOT be accepted via e-mail, except in cases of emergency – in which students cannot make it class.
-Any late work will lose 5 points for every calendar day in which it is late.
+Assignments will NOT be accepted via e-mail, except in cases of emergency.
+Late work will NOT be accepted.

 - There is no such thing as a stupid question.
 If a student is confused or unclear about any topic under discussion, please raise your hand and ask a question or come see the instructor after class.